telerik/maui-docs/controls/navigationview/styling/pane.md

 The NavigationView Pane for .NET MAUI provides a styling mechanism for customizing its look, also the look of its header and footer.
 To use it, set the `PaneStyle` property of the control with a target type `NavigationViewPane`.

-The available properties are descrivbed in the table below:
+The available properties are described in the table below:

 | Property | Description |
 | -------- | ----------- |